sinhrks/daskperiment/docs/source/quickstart.rst

 ----------------------

-`daskperiment` automatically saves its internal state when the experiment result is computed (when `.compute` is called).
+`daskperiment` automatically saves its internal state when a experiment result is computed (when `.compute` is called).
 Also, `Experiment` instance recovers previous state when it is instanciated.

 Following example instanciates `Experiment` instance using the same id as above.
 Thus, the created `Experiment` recovers its previous trial history.